$0 International Adoption Navigation Guide — Quick-Start Checklist

 Standard Dossier Documents

-While specific requirements vary by country (Colombia, India, and Bulgaria each have their own document lists), a core set of documents appears in virtually every Hague adoption dossier:
+While specific requirements vary by country and provider (Colombia, India, and Bulgaria each have their own document lists), common dossier categories may include:

 Government-issued identity and status documents: